dotnet/docs/docs/csharp/language-reference/operators/with-expression.md

 ---
 # with expression - Nondestructive mutation creates a new object with modified properties

-Available in C# 9.0 and later, a `with` expression produces a copy of its operand with the specified properties and fields modified. you use [object initializer](../../programming-guide/classes-and-structs/object-and-collection-initializers.md) syntax to specify what members to modify and their new values:
+Available in C# 9.0 and later, a `with` expression produces a copy of its operand with the specified properties and fields modified.
+You use the [object initializer](../../programming-guide/classes-and-structs/object-and-collection-initializers.md) syntax to specify what members to modify and their new values:

 :::code language="csharp" source="snippets/with-expression/BasicExample.cs" :::